markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 ![](BasicValues/ComputedValuesValues.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A30b901aa-108c-498c-8b66-53a1d073f208%28chapter01_values%29%2F2522748330433355383)

-The third column contains the three primitive values `7` from the first example sheet.
+The third column contains three primitive values `7` .
 If a cell contains a primitive value (such as `7`), then the result is the value itself -- evaluating a primitive value, or _literal_, results in itself.
 Note how computed values, when shown in their evaluated form, use a grey background to indicate that you cannot